citp/privacy-policy-historical/e/e-/e-p/e-patternscentral.com.md

 **Security of Your Information**
 Annie's values your privacy and the security of your information.
 We utilize firewalls, secure access storage facilities and other industry standards to protect against the loss, misuse or alteration of your personal information.

 Our Secure Sockets Layer (SSL) software is the industry standard and among the best software available today for secure online commerce transactions.
-It encrypts all of your personal information, including credit card number, name, and address, to protect the privacy of your information as it travels over the Internet.
+It encrypts all of your personal information, including credit card number, name and address, to protect the privacy of your information as it travels over the Internet.
 Unfortunately, no data transmission over the Internet can be guaranteed to be 100% secure.
 As a result, while we are committed to protecting your information, we cannot ensure or warrant the security of any information you transmit to us.

-**Related sites and hyperlinks to other websites**
+**Related Sites and Hyperlinks to Other Websites**
 Annie's

 _[websites](http://www.annies-publishing.com/pages/privacy_websites.html)_